imagej/imagej.github.io/pages/SCIFIO.md

       - PICT (even in 64-bit mode and/or without QuickTime for Java installed)
   - If SCIFIO cannot handle the image file, it falls back to ImageJ 1.x.
-  - You can save to SCIFIO-supported file formats using the

-{% include bc content='File | Export | Image...' %}

-`command.
-Supported formats for export include:`
+  - You can save to SCIFIO-supported file formats using the {% include bc content='File | Export | Image...' %} command.
+Supported formats for export include:

-  -   - APNG
+      - APNG
       - AVI
       - EPS
       - ICS